A Simple and Scalable Graph Neural Network for Large Directed Graphs: A2DUG

-\textbf{Connection with existing methods. } Since A2DUG is based on a general and holistic form of leveraging both aggregated features and adjacency lists in directed/undirected graphs, it can employ any existing method as a component in Eq. \eqref{eq:prediction}.
-For example, A2DUG can imitate LINKX and GloGNN++, which are methods using adjacency lists, by utilizing their formulations to generate one of the node representations in Eq. \eqref{eq:prediction}, e.g., $\bmH_{\bmA}$ or $\bmH_{\bmA^\text{und}}$.
+Since A2DUG is based on a general and holistic form of leveraging both aggregated features and adjacency lists in directed/undirected graphs, it can employ any existing method as a component in Eq. \eqref{eq:prediction}.
+For example, A2DUG can leverage LINKX and GloGNN++, which are methods using adjacency lists, as one of the node representations in Eq. \eqref{eq:prediction}, e.g., $\bmH_{\bmA}$ or $\bmH_{\bmA^\text{und}}$.
 Other examples are GCN \cite{kipf2017semi}, FSGNN \cite{maurya2021improving}, and ACMGCN \cite{luan2022revisiting}, which can be used as $\bmH_{\text{GNN}^\text{und}}$.
 In this paper, to ensure high scalability, A2DUG adopts simple and scalable components in its model architecture (see Eq. \eqref{eq:h_components}, \eqref{eq:gnn_dir}, and \eqref{eq:gnn_und}).